 Lavender Diseases

-Lavender has few pests and diseases and is often promoted as a sustainable crop because growers do not commonly need to apply pesticides and fertilizers in its production.
+Lavender has few pests and diseases.
+It is often promoted as a sustainable crop because growers do not commonly need to apply pesticides and fertilizers in its production.
 However, recently growers have been reporting plants with symptoms of Phytophthora root and crown rot (PRCR).

 On this webpage, we aim to share information about PRCR of lavender and provide resources for managing the disease.